 12 medium cremini mushrooms

 8 small uncooked breakfast link sausages (about 8 ounces)

 Arrange a rack in the middle of the oven and heat to 425°F. Coat a rimmed baking sheet with cooking spray or a thin coating of oil.

 Halve the tomatoes lengthwise.
 Using a melon baller or teaspoon, scoop the seeds and core out of the tomatoes.
-Place the tomatoes in a medium bowl, add 1 tablespoon of oil and half of the thyme, season with salt and pepper, and toss to combine.
+Place the tomatoes in a medium bowl, add 1 tablespoon of the oil and 1/2 of the thyme, season with salt and pepper, and toss to combine.
 Transfer to a rimmed baking sheet and arrange cut-side up (reserve the bowl).
 Roast for 15 minutes.